eclipse-volttron/volttron-core/CONTRIBUTING.md

 Fork the repository in GitHub and make changes in your fork.

-Please add a description of your changes to the [draft release notes](RELEASE_NOTE_DRAFT.md).

-Finally, submit a pull request.
+Submit a pull request.

 Contact us
 ----------

-[Join the mailing list][mailing-list] and email the community at volttron@pnnl.gov to discuss your ideas and get help.
+[Join the mailing list][mailing-list] or email volttron@pnnl.gov to discuss your ideas and get help.

 Semantic Versioning
 -------------------